“Vengeance would have us

 I wasn’t sure how far we needed to travel, but I could tell by our hurried pace Kresh was anxious to get to our destination as soon as possible.
 It took only minutes to meet up with the few werewolves who had escorted Jovani’s vampire mistress to the appointed cavernous meeting place.
 These large wolves kept a distance at our flanks as Kresh snaked through wooded terrain, carrying me on his back.

 We traveled in silence for hours, hearing woodland sounds transition from chipper morning songs to squawks, squeals, and the pitter-patter of scampering forest creatures by midday.
-It took a loud rumbling from my stomach to get Kresh to break long enough to hunt for a quick meal late in the day—raw rabbit flesh which my human aversion urged me to decline.
-Believing the werewolf inside me wouldn’t have hesitated to devour a fresh kill, I forced myself to eat it.
+It took a loud rumbling from my stomach to get Kresh to break long enough to hunt for a quick meal late in the afternoon—raw rabbit flesh which my human aversion urged me to decline.
+Believing the werewolf inside me would not hesitate to devour a fresh kill, I forced myself to eat it.
 The meat tasted sweeter than expected and served to satisfy my hunger.

-We hurried on our way again, continuing after the setting of the sun and still further on as an all-but-full moon rose from behind mountain peaks and crossed overhead.
-My eyelids grew heavy, and I nearly dozed off on Kresh’s back, rocked by the steady shift of his silent steps.
-Finally, I asked for another break, announcing I had grown weary to the point of sleep.
-Kresh slowed, and in a brief guttural growl he communicated to the other werewolves our intent to stop for a while.
+We hurried on our way again, continuing our travels after the setting of the sun.
+I watched an all-but-full moon rise from behind the mountain peaks and cross overhead until my eyelids grew heavy and I nearly dozed off on Kresh’s back, rocked by the steady shift of his silent steps.
+I asked for another break, announcing I had grown weary to the point of sleep.
+Kresh slowed, and in a brief guttural growl communicated to the other werewolves our intent to stop for a while.
 Within a tight cluster of trees, on a carpet of thick underbrush, he hunkered low so I could slip off his back.
 He turned into his human form at once.
 My eyes naturally shied away from his nakedness, a bashful reaction he found humorous enough for laughter.

 “You’ve seen me unclothed on numerous occasions, Duvalla, as I have seen you.”